Qualitative Detection Of Antibodies Against Feline Infectious Peritonitis (FCoV/FIPV)

-Latest research and studies have concluded that the FIP syndrome cannot be transmitted from cat to cat.
+Latest research and studies have concluded that FIP syndrome cannot be transmitted from cat to cat.
 It is a sporadic disease in domestic cats and wild cats who may be infected oronasally with the apathogenic Feline Coronavirus.

 You may also be interested in RIVALTA FIP-VETube, follow this link

-You may also be interested in FASTest FCoV strip, follow this link
+You may also be interested in the FASTest FCoV strip, follow this link

 Why is it important to test for Feline Infectious Peritonitis?

 Feline Infectious Peritonitis is one of the most common infectious causes of death in cats in the United Kingdom.
-It is caused by a mutation of Feline Coronavirus and (FIPV) and is a widespread disease which has a fatal end for most cats with 10% of infected cats.
+It is caused by a mutation of Feline Coronavirus (FIPV) and is a widespread disease which has a fatal end for most cats with 10% of infected cats.
 The Feline Coronavirus may mutate in some cats (approximately 17% of cats in the United Kingdom) that are infected and will develop into Feline Infectious Peritonitis.
 A negative result for Feline Coronavirus antibodies can rule out the chances of the cat developing Feline Infectious Peritonitis.

 What are the symptoms of Feline Coronavirus & Feline Infectious Peritonitis?

 Clinical signs of Feline Coronavirus are not always obvious due to some cats displaying mild upper respiratory symptoms

 - Watery eyes

 - Nasal discharge

 Other cats may also have mild intestinal disease, symptoms include diarrhoea.
 As a small percentage of cats that have Feline Coronavirus go on to develop Feline Infectious Peritonitis, the symptoms can appear weeks, months or even years after contracting the disease.